zuozhenggh/learning-library/enterprise-manageability-library/oci-database-management/cloud-databases/cloud-databases.md

 The Basic Management option includes the following features:

 * 14 basic monitoring metrics, such as CpuUtilization, StorageAllocated, and UserCalls.
-These metrics are displayed in the OCI Monitoring service and on the Database Details page of the database after Database Management is enabled.
+These metrics are displayed in the OCI Monitoring service and on the **Database Details** page of the database after Database Management is enabled.
 * Active session history (ASH) analytics and SQL monitoring features in Performance Hub for multitenant container databases (CDBs).
 These features are not available for pluggable databases.

 Estimated Time: 50 minutes

 ### Objectives

-Setup Database Management to monitor and manage Oracle Databases on the following Co-managed Oracle Database Cloud solutions:
+Set up Database Management to monitor and manage Oracle Databases on the following Co-managed Oracle Database Cloud solutions:

 -   Bare Metal and Virtual Machine DB Systems